ikazim/dv8p/README.md

 ##### Fonts

 Everything is much better, except that everything is tiny.
-GNOME Tweaks should be installed by default.
-If not, install it by typing this into the terminal.

-`$ sudo add-apt-repository universe`

-`$ sudo apt install gnome-tweak-tool`

 Crank up GNOME Tweaks, click on Fonts, and type in `1,30` into Scaling Factor.
 Everything should look okay now.
 If you're experiencing scaling issues, a quick logout and in should solve the problems.